 For ORPIN assistance, contact (503) 378-4642 or email email@example.com.

 This report identifies upcoming Statewide Transportation Improvement Program (STIP) projects in Region 2 that are planned to be outsourced for design.
 The report is updated daily and lists both state and local projects that are estimated to start within the next six months and will stay on the report for three months after the start date shown next to each project.
 The “PE/PL Estimated Cost” column represents the cost that comes from the STIP and could change whenever the STIP is updated.
 In addition, the “Total Project Est Cost” column signifies the total STIP cost for each project.
-The anticipated contract value could include both PE and CA/CEI costs and won’t be determined until contract consultant solicitation.
+The anticipated contract value could include PE, Right of Way, CA/CEI, and other costs and won’t be determined until contract consultant solicitation.
 Contact the “PE Lead” for more information.

 For questions about an individual project, please contact the PE Lead (or region).
 The "Data Dictionary